Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

-We remark that the requirement $|\mbox{Ch}_k | = 0$ or $|\mbox{\Ch}_k | \geq 2$ in constraint C3 is necessary for the hierarchical factor model to be identifiable.
+The requirement $|\mbox{Ch}_k | = 0$ or $|\mbox{\Ch}_k | \geq 2$ in constraint C3 is necessary for the hierarchical factor model to be identifiable.
 When a factor $k$ has a unique child factor (i.e. $|\mbox{Ch}_{k}|=1$), it is easy to show that the two columns of the loading matrix that correspond to factor $k$ and its single child factor are not determined up to an orthogonal rotation.

 We note that when the above constraints hold, the hierarchical factor structure can be visualized as a tree, where each internal node represents a factor, and each leaf node represents an observed variable.
 In this tree, factor $l$ being a child factor of factor $k$, is represented by node $l$ being a child node of node $k$.
-The variables that load on each factor are indicated by its descendent leaf nodes.
+The variables that load on each factor are indicated by its descendant leaf nodes.

 When the factors follow a hierarchical structure, we can classify the factors into layers.
 The first factor layer only includes the general factor, denoted by $L_1 = \{1\}$.
 The rest of the layers can be defined recursively.
 That is, if a factor $k$ is in the $t$th layer, then its child factors are in the $(t+1)$th layer.
 Let $T$ be the total number of layers and $L_1, \ldots, L_T$ be the sets of factors for the $T$ layers.
 It is worth noting that the way the layers are labelled here is opposite to how they are labelled in the literature.
 That is, we label the layers from the top to the bottom of the hierarchy of the factors.
 In contrast, they are labelled from the bottom to the top in the literature \citep[see, e.g.,][]{yung1999relationship}.
-We adopt the current labelling system because the proposed method in Section~\ref{subsec:prop} learns the factor hierarchy from top to bottom.
-The current labelling system is more convenient for us to describe the proposed method.
+We adopt the current labelling system because it is more convenient for the proposed method in Section~\ref{subsec:overview method} that learns the factor hierarchy from top to bottom.

 An illustrative example of a three-layer hierarchical factor model is given in Figure~\ref{fig:hier example}, where Panel (a) shows the variables that load on each factor from the top layer to the bottom layer, and Panel (b) shows the corresponding path diagram.
 In this example, $J = 16$, $K=6$, $v_1 = \{1,2,\ldots,16\}$, $v_2=\{1,\ldots,8\}$, $v_3 = \{9,\ldots,12\}$, $v_4 = \{13,\ldots,16\}$, $v_5 = \{1,\ldots,4\}$ and $v_6 = \{5,\ldots,8\}$.
 The factors are labeled following the constraints C3(a) and C3(b).
 Based on this hierarchical structure, we have $T=3$, $L_1 = \{1\}$, $L_2 = \{2,3,4\}$ and $L_{3} = \{5,6\}$.
 The loading matrix $\Lambda$ under the hierarchical structure takes the form